jar2333/mruby-ode/README.md

 # mruby-ode

-mruby bindings for the Open Dynamics Library (ODE).
+mruby bindings for the Open Dynamics Engine library (ODE).

 Install ODE before trying to use this mrbgem: https://bitbucket.org/odedevs/ode/src/master/